 Maintain the Region’s arterial streets and highways—including pavement, bridges, and all other infrastructure in the roadway right-of-way—in a state of good repair to provide for safe and efficient travel.
 As they carry a higher level of people and goods each day, preserving the condition of arterial streets and highways is important to achieving a high standard of living for the Region’s residents and for giving the Region a competitive edge in terms of retaining and attracting businesses.
 This is done through routine maintenance, periodic rehabilitation, and reconstruction of roadways, bridges, and other highway infrastructure.

 Sound asset management practices are necessary to effectively utilize limited funding resources.
-When WisDOT prepares its Federally required asset management plan for the pavement and bridges of roadways on the National Highway System (NHS) in the State, the plan should also include the state trunk highways not on the NHS.
-Local governments in the Region should also develop and implement asset management plans for the arterial and nonarterial roadways under their jurisdiction.
+WisDOT has prepared an asset management plan for the pavement and bridges of roadways under the State's jurisdiction and local governments should also develop and implement asset management plans for the arterial and nonarterial roadways under their jurisdiction.